Skip to main content

 Settings

-• enable: Specifies whether the TLS encryption is available for the listener.
+• useTls: whether TLS is available on this listener.
+Default true.

 Supported TLS versions